Numerical Functional Analysis (7.5hp)

 Written assignment: hand in solutions to at least one of the exercises in boldface in each group of the list (= each section of Chap.
 1).
 The minimum total is thus 6 exercises.
 Hand in your solutions at the second meeting.

-This course is an introduction to Functional Analysis with a particular emphasis on constructs and results that connect in various ways to Numerical Analysis.
+This course is an introduction to Functional Analysis with a particular emphasis on constructs and results that connect in various ways to solving numerical and computational problems.
 Hence the name Numerical Functional Analysis!

 - Reading course with 5 seminars in the form of theory expositions and discussions